Ley789/SimpleRayTracer/Thesis/thesis.md

 not be able to simulate or approximate certain effects.

 Ray tracing can use approximations to save computation time.
-However rasterization needs them for certain effects.
+In contrast, rasterization needs them for certain effects.

 # 3D Scene

-In this chapter we introduce definitions that we use to describe 3D scenes.
+In this chapter we introduce concepts that we use to describe 3D scenes.

 ## Vector notation